Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel: CV-QKD with state-discrimination receivers over a wiretap channel

 with the optimized modulation energy $\alpha^2_\HET$.

 As a final remark, towards a realistic implementation of the present protocol, we underline that both the KOR and the PGM may not represent appropriate POVMs for the channel evaluation stage.
 Indeed, assuming that the channel properties do not change, Alice and Bob must estimate the channel parameters, which in the present case is limited to the sole transmissivity $T$.
 However, unlike homodyne and heterodyne detection, in principle the designed POVM $\{\Pi_j\}_j$ does not guarantee full channel characterization.
 This problem may be circumvented, at least for the asymptotic key rate calculation, by performing Gaussian detection on a small fraction of the exchanged pulses and reserving it for the channel estimation stage, whilst exploiting the non-Gaussian receiver only for the key extraction.
+On the contrary, in the presence of a finite-size scenario, Alice and Bob estimate the channel transmissivity $T$ with a finite uncertainty $\Delta T$, thus leaving more space for Eve's intervention.
+Therefore, they employ a conservative strategy and compute the SKR by considering a lower value of the transmissivity, namely $T-\Delta T$.
+However, the main effect of this lower effective transmissivity is to reduce the range of distances for which the state-discrimination receivers outperforms the heterodyne protocol.
+Furthermore, the dataset for the key extraction is also finite, resulting in a lower SKR with respect to the asymptotic case.